uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

     (see `base.context`_).
 This implies, among other things, that list items are *appended* if the list is already defined in the context.
-This mechanism applies also to ``base.command`` and consequently output lines are appended to the context variable if it already exist.
+This mechanism applies also to ``base.command`` and consequently output lines are appended to the context variable if it already exists.

 The ``stderr`` argument works exactly as ``stdout``, but for standard error output.